ATTENTION: Take action to protect the Chilkat River here or scroll down.

-The construction and operation of the proposed Palmer Project, 18 miles upstream from the Chilkat River and the town of Klukwan, and 35 miles from the town of Haines, could jeopardize the health and well-being of salmon and all who depend on them.
+The construction and operation of the proposed Constantine-Palmer Mine, 18 miles upstream from the Chilkat River and the town of Klukwan, and 35 miles from the town of Haines, could jeopardize the health and well-being of salmon and all who depend on them.
 The silver, zinc, copper, and gold ore currently being explored by Constantine Metal Resources is located in an area of high rainfall, seismic activity, and in a massive sulfide deposit – which will likely lead to acid mine drainage.
 These are just some of the reasons why this proposed mine is a bad idea.
 Our concerns extend beyond them to include:

 - Acid leaching potential: This area contains a volcanogenic massive sulfide (VMS) deposit.
 All sulfide mines produce acid mine waste, but wet climates like that of the Chilkat Valley intensify the risk of acid mine drainage--toxic, acidic wastewater leaching into our watershed.